fkaduk/kobodeck/README.md

 This requires a significant amount of work to work on a Kobo.
 Now, the autobuilders on Gitlab generate a `KoboRoot.tgz` that *should* deploy the binary, config files and everything.
-I have not tested this yet, and even if it works, the configuration file needs to be edited before this works correctly.
+The configuration file needs to be edited before Wallabako works correctly.

 Besides, even with everything perfectly aligned on our side, we still need the user to create an "app" on the Wallabag side, which is a